jdkandersson/OpenAlchemy/docs/source/technical_details/null.rst

 *property nullable* *undefined* means that the *nullable* property is not defined for the *property*, *false* and *true* mean that *nullable* is set to *false* or *true*, respectively.

+.. _generated:

+.. note:: To be able to include whether the column is generated in determining
+    the type in the generated models file, the *x-generated* extension property is recorded in the schema recorded with a model. *x-generated* is for internal use only and should not be relied upon as it is subject to change.

 Examples
 --------